jimhigson/oboe.js/writing/main/6_Conclusion.md

 ~~~~

 Non-progressive parsing with JSON.parse was slightly longer, requiring a
-loop and an if statement, both to drill down into the results.
+loop and an if statement, both necessary to drill down into the results.
 The code
 below is shortened by using the get-json[^3] package which combines
 parsing implicitly into the download: